 Chronic Pancreatitis Symptoms:

-- Pain in the upper abdomen that persists, or may come and go
+- Pain in the upper abdomen that persists or that may come and go

 - Weight loss, often dramatic, without trying